w3c/ift-encoder/docs/experimental/compiler.md

 The compiler implementation is a work in progress and there are lots of opportunities for future improvements.
 Here's a non-exhaustive list of some possibilities:

+* Add support for producing "glyph keyed only" IFT fonts that make use of only glyph keyed patches.

 * Add the default feature list to encodings, see: https://w3c.github.io/IFT/Overview.html#feature-tag-list.
 The default feature list should be imported from the spec and applied to generated font subsets.
 That is all generated subsets